jpssoares/Conversational-Shopping-Agent-Project/README.md

 ```
 API_USER=''
 API_PASSWORD=''
+OPENAI_API_KEY=''
 ```
+Note: If you don't have a Open AI API key, you can run the program without GPT.
+Everything that isn't a greeting or a recognized intent is treated as OOS(out of scope).
 #### Step 1 - Create a conda environment
 ```
 conda create -n myenv python=3.9 ipykernel numpy scipy scikit-learn pandas tqdm jupyter matplotlib gensim flask flask_cors ipympl -c defaults -c conda-forge